GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-I think the best way to make JavaScript better would be to make it smaller.
-If we could just get it down to what it does really well and remove the features that add little or no value, it’s actually a better language.
+The best way to predict the future is to invent it.

-~ Douglas Crockford
+~ Alan Kay
 <pre>

 </pre>